4.2 Psychology in context

 Students should demonstrate knowledge and understanding of inferential testing and be familiar with the use of inferential tests.

 - Introduction to statistical testing; the sign test.
+When to use the sign test; calculation of the sign test.

 - Probability and significance: use of statistical tables and critical values in interpretation of significance; Type I and Type II errors.